1and1/neo-2016/neo-datareplicator/README.md

                                                      .withMaxCacheTime(Duration.ofDays(7))
                                                      .withFailOnInitFailure(true)
 													 .withCacheDir(cacheDir)
-                                                     .startConsumingTextList(this::updateWhilelist);
+                                                     .startConsumingText(this::updateWhilelist);
 ```

-To retieve http(s) addressed resource the replicator uses a [JAX-RS client](https://docs.oracle.com/javaee/7/api/javax/ws/rs/client/Client.html) internally.
+To retrieve http(s) addressed resource the replicator uses a [JAX-RS client](https://docs.oracle.com/javaee/7/api/javax/ws/rs/client/Client.html) internally.
 By using the `withClient` method the user-specific client instance will be used instead.
 ```
         final File cacheDir = ...
 		final Client client = ...